Aécio Neves: Drug addiction

 Whenever he is asked, Neves replies that he "never used cocaine".
-His denial; however, is disputed in Brazil.
+His denial; however, is universally disputed in Brasil.
 For example, in 2008, fans shouted in the game Brazil against Argentina in the Mineirão stadium packed, comparing Neves to Diego Maradona, whose career was marked by dependence on cocaine: "Hey Maradona go f.... yourself, Aécio Neves sniffs more than you do!"

 Neves, for several years, tried to disassociate his persona from the rumor of drug use and overcome a past reputation as a party-loving playboy with a penchant for luxury.
 Neves proposed a review of relations with supposed "narco state" Bolivia, as well as tighter control of the Brazil-Bolivia border.
-Many of his attempts to modify his image were blocked by unexpected releases of new information of alleged links with drugs that further reinforced the belief in the use of cocaine.
 In 2009, requested by one of the most important political member of his party, Mr. Serra, an article was published on page 3 of the newspaper, O Estado de S. Paulo.
-The title of the article was: "“Pó pará, governador?”", where "pó pará" is slang for "pode parar", that is, "you can stop", or simply a request for stopping something.
-However, "pó" is Portuguese for "powder" and slang for "cocaine".
-The play on words was understood by many in the world of politics and among journalists as a clear allusion to the alleged use of the drug by the Senator.
+The title of the article was: "“Pó, pará, governador?”"
+(Powder, stop, governor?) a play on words that was understood by many in the world of politics and among journalists as a clear allusion to the alleged use of the drug by the Senator.

-During the 2014 campaign for president, had to face several news and situations opposing the remake "Drug-free-image"; for example, one of his key allies had 450 kilograms of cocaine in his helicopter landing and arrested close to Neves' private family airport.
+During the 2014 campaign for president, had to face several news and situations opposing the remake "Drug-free-image"; for example, one of his key ally had 450 kilos of cocaine in his helicopter landing and arrested close to Neves' private family airport.
 The pilot was an employee of the house of deputies in the State of Minas Gerais, as a personal assistant to Gustavo Perrella, Neves' cousin.
 Despite the helicopter being the property of a private company, Perrella used his petrol allowances to fill the tanks of it.
-Despite it being the second biggest seizure of drugs in 2013, the mainstream media didn't show much interest in the story.
+Despite it being the second biggest seizure of drugs in 2013, the mainstream media didn’t show much interest in the story.
 Independent journalists in Brazil covered the incident on their newspapers and TV channels.
 Mr. Perrella was again involved in crime in 2017, when Joesely Batista said to have recorded senator Aecio Neves requesting two million reais in bribes.
-According to Globo, federal police filmed the payment to the senator's cousin.
+According to Globo, federal police filmed the payment to the senator’s cousin.
 The money was then tracked to a bank account of a company that belongs to the Senator Zeze Perrella who's also related to the biggest drug traffic apprehension of Brazilian history.

 Neves drug-image situation worsened when Lindsay Lohan got involved in Brazilian politics.
 She tweeted to 8.5 million followers: "'Brasil needs change and I support Aecio Neves!", which has since been deleted, as has the Facebook post.
 Due to her addiction problems, Lohan supporting her candidate was not that great of a marketing move to help Neves image.